braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_template.md

 You can create an unlimited number of link templates to support your various needs.
 Click **Create Link Template** to get started.

 {% alert note %}
 Link templates are an optional feature.
-If the **Link Templates** tab is missing from your **Templates & Media** page, reach out to your customer success manager or account manager to enable the feature flipper for link templates.
+If the **Link Templates** tab is missing from your **Templates & Media** page, reach out to your account manager to enable the feature.
 {% endalert %}

 There are two types of link templates you can create:

 - [Link template that inserts before a URL](#prepend-link-template)
 - [Link template that inserts after a URL](#append-link-template)

+When using link templates and [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/), Liquid code must only be added within the body tag to ensure consistent rendering.

 ### Prepend: Create a link template that inserts before a URL {#prepend-link-template}